Target Detection in Sea Clutter with Application to Spaceborne SAR Imaging: Experimental Results

 In order to understand which distribution function is the most appropriate option to model the statistical properties of the sea clutter, we exploit the KL distance as a measure of fitness.
 For the estimated and empirical probability density functions described as $p_e(x)$ and $p_d(x)$, respectively, the KL distance is expressed as

 The values for the KL distance for the given probability density functions have been calculated based on (\ref{KL}) and have been presented in Table.\ref{Tab:Table_KL}.

 From Table.\ref{Tab:Table_KL}, it is evident that compared to the other probability distributions, the Weibull distribution, with the lowest KL distance, can model the statistical properties of the sea clutter with higher accuracy.
 Therefore, we only consider the Weibull distribution for the CFAR-based analysis of target detection in sea clutter.
 Fig.~\ref{fig:cfar_ships} illustrates the result of applying the 2D CFAR algorithm to the part of the data-set inside the green rectangle in Fig.~\ref{fig:EnglishBay_Speckle}.
 The result presented in Fig.~\ref{fig:cfar_ships}-(b) is remarkable in a sense that, by modeling the sea clutter based on the Weibull distribution and by exploiting the 2D CFAR technique we have been able to detect the ships in sea clutter with high accuracy.

 To achieve the result which has been displayed in Fig.~\ref{fig:cfar_ships}-(b), we have set the number of guard cells for the upper and lower wings to 60 and for the left and right wings to 90.
 We have also selected the number of training cells for the upper, lower, left, and right wings to be equal to 5.
 The probability of false alarm has been selected as $p_{\rm fa} = 10^{-6}$.
 The Weibull parameters are estimated as $\alpha = 1.9521$ and $\beta = 0.4835$.
 Consequently, based on (\ref{thr_weibull}), the adaptive threshold is calculated as $T_{\rm aW} = 1.856$.
 Moreover, the sample mean and standard deviation for the background clutter, which have been described in (\ref{detection}), are estimated as $\mu_c = 0.4286$ and $\sigma_c = 0.2294$.
 We consider another case in which one of the ships, as has been highlighted as the area inside the yellow rectangle in Fig.~\ref{fig:EnglishBay_Speckle}, is buried in the sea clutter.
 Moreover, it should be noted that, the image presented in Fig.~\ref{fig:EnglishBay_Speckle} is contaminated with the speckle noise.
 In Fig.~\ref{fig:img_ship}, we have presented the reconstructed image from a single ship which has been highlighted as the area inside the yellow box in Fig.~\ref{fig:EnglishBay_Speckle}.

-The part of the image, shown in Fig.~\ref{fig:img_ship}-(b), which has been highlighted as the area inside the red rectangle is utilized to estimate the histogram of the sea clutter and the result has been illustrated in Fig.~\ref{fig:hist_ship}.
+The part of the image, shown in Fig.~\ref{fig:img_ship}-(b), which has been highlighted as the area inside the red rectangle is utilized to estimate the histogram of the sea clutter and the result has been illustrated in Fig.~\ref{fig:hist_ship}-(a).